JetBrains/kotlin-web-site/pages/docs/reference/generics.md

 The type information is said to be *erased*.
 For example, the instances of `Foo<Bar>` and `Foo<Baz?>` are erased to just `Foo<*>`.

-Therefore, there is no general way to check whether an of a generic type was created with certain type arguments at runtime, and the compiler [prohibits such *is*{: .keyword }-checks](typecasts.html#type-erasure-and-generic-type-checks).
+Therefore, there is no general way to check whether an instance of a generic type was created with certain type arguments at runtime, and the compiler [prohibits such *is*{: .keyword }-checks](typecasts.html#type-erasure-and-generic-type-checks).

 Type casts to generic types with concrete type arguments, e.g. `foo as List<String>`, cannot be checked at runtime.